 “We are living in a time where people hear with their eyes and think with their feelings.” – Ravi Zacharias

-In a YouTube/social media driven world, the way we communicate and think has been turned on its head from ages gone by.
+In a social media-driven world, how we communicate and think has been turned on its head from ages gone by.
 Somewhere along the way, we’ve lost not only some valuable interpersonal skills, but our ability to separate emotion from reason has diminished as a society.

-First, It seems that Christian church in the United States to a large degree has disregarded or devalued the authority of God’s Word.
+First, It seems that the Christian church in the United States, to a large degree, has disregarded or devalued the authority of God’s Word.
 The results of such a deterioration are always destructive.
 It can be argued that the church has opened itself up to some highly damaging ideas as a result.
 Whether corporately or individually, if one replaces the highest authority with a lesser, inferior authority, sub-par thinking and action will result.

 As followers of Christ, we ought to continually becoming more like Him (Colossians 3, Philippians 1:6).
 He is our example (1 Peter 2:21-25).
 If that is the case, let’s take a look at how he handled certain situations that may be instructive to us and serve as a guide after which we can model our decision making.